 Notes:

-- This pattern is worked in continuous rounds (unless stated otherwise).
-Do not join at the end of the row, unless indicated.
-A stitch marker is used to keep track of the beginning of the round.
+- This pattern is worked in continuous Rounds (unless stated otherwise).
+Do not join at the end of the Round, unless indicated.
+A stitch marker is used to keep track of the beginning of the Round.

 - For a cleaner SCDEC, do your SCDEC under the front loops only of each stitch rather than under both loops.
 This is often referred to as an invisible decrease.
 Check out my invisible decrease tutorial.